inab/opeb-submission/README.md

 <https://inab.github.io/opeb-submission/>

 Web page which contains all documentation about the OpeB Submission Protocol for users and communities
-## SampleDockers
+## SampleContainers
-Docker example files to be implemented by communities
+Container (docker) example files to be implemented by communities
 ## Scripts
 Script files for building and providing the different services
 ### SFTP